Moving lights on road

 CHF: Rate cuts almost complete

-After the Swiss National Bank cut interest rates three times in 2024, we expect only two more 25-basis-point cuts in 2025.
+After the Swiss National Bank cut interest rates three times in 2024, we expect one more 25-basis-point cut in December and another in March 2025.
 We do not expect Swiss bond yields to move lower from already low levels.
 On a relative basis, this should support the CHF as yield differentials become less negative for the Swiss currency.
 Safe-haven demand could remain a CHF-supportive factor if geopolitical tensions remain elevated.

 We expect USDCHF to trade at 0.84 by end-2025.